 In other words, you can have more than one public purpose in mind as you set up the incubator.
 Just make sure your exterior environs aren't so seedy that they completely obliterate your businesslike intentions inside.

 • I'm not a big fan of placing the incubator at the edge of some really tacky neighborhood that you hope someday to repopulate with new businesses.
 Entrepreneurs aren't idiots, so when they graduate from your facility (most facilities kick them out after two or three years), they simply will locate their first permanent facility in a better neighborhood.
+Those who are socially motivated will find their own way to a downtrodden neighborhood.

 Also plan on an advisory board that has no governing responsibilities and doesn't include any political people who may be replaced in an election cycle.
 Both groups can help and challenge the manager do a better job, and offer referrals and suggestions that can be priceless.